-Alpine County Opportunity School provides a supportive environment with specialized curriculum, instruction and guidance counseling to help students overcome barriers to learning.
-Students are referred from Diamond Valley Elementary School and/or the Alpine County Secondary Community Day School.
-The school is located on the School District campus.
-Enrollment fluctuates during the year depending on the nature and length of placements
+The Alpine County Secondary Community Day School is a needs-based school serving expelled students, students on probation, and other referred students from Diamond Valley Elementary School and student residents of Alpine County who have attended high school in Douglas County, Nevada.
+The school is located less than one mile from the Diamond Valley Elementary School campus.
+Enrollment fluctuates during the year depending on the nature and length of placements.